zanderjiang/xgrammar/docs/start/quick_start.rst

 What to Do Next
 ---------------

-- Check out :ref:`tutorial-structured-generation` for the detailed usage guide of XGrammar.
+- Check out :ref:`how-to-json-generation` and other How-To guides for the detailed usage guide of XGrammar.
 - Report any problem or ask any question: open new issues in our `GitHub repo <https://github.com/mlc-ai/xgrammar/issues>`_.